MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Commitment:

-Please refer to the [ADR Commitment page](m365-dr-commitments.md#insider-risk-management---information-barriers) for the specific Customer Data at rest commitment for Insider Risk Management - Information Barriers.
+Please refer to the [ADR Commitment page](m365-dr-commitments.md#insider-risk-management---information-barriers) for the specific Customer Data at rest commitment for IB.